Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: Introduction

-Among others, solving the eigenstates, particularly the ground states, of a given quantum many-body Hamiltonian belongs to the central topics in the contemporary physics \cite{avella2012strongly, kuramoto2020quantum}.
+Among others, obtaining the eigenstates, particularly the ground states, of a given quantum many-body Hamiltonian belongs to the central topics in the contemporary physics \cite{avella2012strongly, kuramoto2020quantum}.
 The inverse problems, which are of equal significance and practicality, are much less studied due to the lack of valid methods.
 ML serves as a novel approach that has recently gained certain inspiring successes in such problems \cite{fournier2020artificial, teoh2020machine, hanakata2020forward, arsenault2017projected}.
 In particular, one important issue under hot debate is to access the information of the potentials or interactions by learning from physical data.
-For instance, Hegde \textit{et al} employed the kernel ridge regression to achieve accurate and transferable predictions of Hamiltonians for a variety of material environments \cite{hegde2017machine}.
+For instance, Xin \textit{et al} utilized fully-connected neural network to recover the ground states of $k$-local Hamiltonians from local measurements \cite{xin2019local}.
+Hegde \textit{et al} employed the kernel ridge regression to achieve accurate and transferable predictions of Hamiltonians for a variety of material environments \cite{hegde2017machine}.
 Li \textit{et al} identified the effective Hamiltonians in magnetic systems and extracted the dominant spin interactions in MnO and TbMnO$_3$ through multiple linear regression \cite{li2020constructing}.
 Sehanobish \textit{et al} proposed the quantum potential neural networks to reconstruct the effective potential given the wave functions \cite{sehanobish2020learning}.